 The Organization Identifier field contains a public unique identifier assigned by the IEEE Registration Authority as a 24-bit OUI, a 24-bit CID, or a 36-bit OUI-36, see IEEE Registration Authority [B15] and [B16].
 The order of the Organization Identifier field is described in 9.2.2 (Conventions).

-The length of the Organization Identifier field (j) is the minimum number of octets required to contain the entire IEEE-assigned identifier (see Figure 9-169 (Organization Identifier field format)).
+The length of the Organization Identifier field for a 24-bit OUI or a 24-bit CID identifier is 3 Octets and for a 36-bit OUI-36 identifier is 5 Octets. (see Figure 9-169 (Organization Identifier field format)).
 Thus, the Organization Identifier field is 3 octets in length if the IEEE-assigned identifier is an OUI or CID, or 5 octets in length if the IEEE-assigned identifier is an OUI-36.